 How to pick a DRaaS provider

-If you determine DRaaS is the right approach to disaster recovery planning for your organization, there are some important questions to consider, according to analyst George Crump:
+If you determine DRaaS is the right approach to disaster recovery planning for an organization, there are some important questions to consider, according to analyst George Crump:

 - What percentage of customers can the service provider support concurrently during a regional disaster such as a hurricane?